 Local Admiralty Rule B.1.
-Affidavit That Defendant Is Not Found Within the District required by Supplemental Rule B(2) (c), shall list the efforts made by and on behalf of the plaintiff to find and serve the defendant within the district.
+Affidavit That Defendant Is Not Found Within the District

+The affidavit required by Supplemental Rule B(1) to accompany the complaint, and the affidavit required by Supplemental Rule B(2) (c), shall list the efforts made by and on behalf of the plaintiff to find and serve the defendant within the district.